Inequalities in Health and Healthcare

 Owen O’Donnell is Professor of Applied Economics at Erasmus University Rotterdam.
 He is a Research Fellow of the Tinbergen Institute, Netspar and the CESR/Schaefer Center for the Study of Health Inequality.

-Tom Van Ourti is Professor of Applied Health Economics with a focus on health and inequality at Erasmus University Rotterdam and a Research Fellow of the Tinbergen Institute.
+Tom Van Ourti is Professor of Applied Health Economics with a focus on health and inequality at the Erasmus University Rotterdam and a Research Fellow of the Tinbergen Institute.

 Course